 Privacy refers not merely to restrictions on acquiring personal data, but also to a set of principles and rules that govern the use of information and disclosure.
 It remains a challenge to appropriately manage the flows of information such that data sharing is encouraged, while the shared information is kept private.
 A usual approach is for a centralized data controller to de-identify the dataset that was collected from individuals, before it is released for reuse.
 A central dilemma in this practice is that the three actors (individuals, data controllers, and third-party data users) often do not have their interests properly aligned.
 Together with legal scholars, we are working toward a communal approach to personal data management where, without an external authority, members of a community pool sensitive information about themselves for mutual benefit.
 Principles from programming languages and formal methods will guide us in the development of good data sharing schemes with verifiable properties.
 Methods, tools, and systems to facilitate communal management of sensitive data will be developed and put into use.

 In addition to our research activities, we also dedicate significant resources to education.
-In order to introduce our researches to students, we have organized the yearly Formosan Summer School on Logic, Language, and Computation (FLOLAC) since 2007.
-Through FLOLAC, more and more students in Taiwan have been encouraged to study and conduct research in programming languages and formal methods.
+To introduce our research to students, we have organized the yearly Formosan Summer School on Logic, Language, and Computation (FLOLAC) since 2007.
+Through FLOLAC, many students in Taiwan have been encouraged to study and conduct research on programming languages and formal methods.